jorchard/camouflage/README.md

 We now have `camoGAN.ipynb` written in pytorch.

-A pretrained model for 300 epochs has been provided [here](https://drive.google.com/file/d/1kWLym52VTGsuiIvavmkJJkDN0MtEu_eK/view?usp=sharing)
+A pretrained model (device must be cuda for this model) for 300 epochs has been provided [here](https://drive.google.com/file/d/1kWLym52VTGsuiIvavmkJJkDN0MtEu_eK/view?usp=sharing)